gszaro/gregonomics/README.md

 Strong portfolio showcase: a practical tool with immediate real-world value

-Clearpay is a personal finance companion that could scale into a deployable product.
+Gregonomics is a personal finance companion that could scale into a deployable product.

 ############################################################